Mogly22/Mogly22/README.md

 - 👋 Hi, I’m Amogh Prabhakar (@Mogly22)
 - 👀 I’m interested in ...
 Data analysis
 - 🌱 I’m currently learning ...
-Machine learning and data mining
+Machine learning and data Science Concepts along with front end web Development such as html,css,javascript and react.
 - 📫 How to reach me ... amogh22@gmail.com

 <!---